ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 ## 3 Scenario:

 Bellow user story, show a use case where some unexpected error (perhaps mechanical) prevents the user from picking up the meal.
-Outcome of the events is creation of complaint by a user receiving new meal (or compensation) later on.
+Outcome of the events is creation of complaint by a user receiving a new meal (or compensation) later on.

 ![Subscriber Error Journey](../img/user%20journey/Error%20-%20Subscriber.png)